glenn@gbs-designs.co.uk

 Overview of The Act

-The Party Wall etc. Act 1996 states that you must tell your neighbours if you intend to carry out any building work near or on your shared property boundary, or ‘party wall’, in England and Wales.
+The Party Wall etc. Act 1996 states that you must tell your neighbours if you intend to carry out any building work near or on your shared boundary, excavating within three/six metres of an adjoining property, and works to the party wall, in England and Wales.

 The Act came into force on 1 July 1997 and applies throughout England and Wales.
-The Act provides a framework for preventing and/or resolving disputes relating to party walls, party structures, boundary walls and excavations near neighbouring buildings and structures.
+The Act provides a framework for preventing and/or resolving disputes relating to party walls, party structures, boundary walls, excavations near neighbouring buildings and structures, and building on or near the boundary.

 Anyone intending to carry out works that fall within The Act are required by law to give adjoining owners written notice of their plans.
 This applies to private properties, government, local authority, Crown and other properties.

-If a dispute arises in relation to works covered by The Act and a notice has been served then The Act and surveyors can be invoked to resolve the dispute.
+If a dispute arises in relation to works covered by The Act and a notice has been served then The Act can be invoked, and party wall surveyors resolve the dispute.

 Main Parts of The Act